 Help!
-I Dyed My Hair at Home and the Color Is Too DarkMarch 28, 2019
+I Dyed My Hair at Home and the Color Is Too DarkOctober 06, 2020

 Mistake #1: You Picked the Wrong Color

-Although there are many factors that can contribute to your hair color coming out too dark, the most probable cause is the box color you selected.
+There are many factors that can contribute to your hair color coming out too dark, but the most probable cause is the box color you selected.
 “Most likely, you picked a darker color than you desired,” says Papanikolas.
-“People might think they have black hair, but really they have medium brown hair.
-On the color spectrum chart, there are 10 shades, level 1 black to level 10 pale blonde.
-Levels 1-6 are all brunette shades, so picking the right color can be tricky when you aren't a professional.”
-Luckily there are several apps that can help you select the right shade at home, including the Garnier Shade Selector Tool created with Modiface.
-This one lets you virtually try on different colors before you buy and dye.
+“For example, people might think they have black hair, but really they have medium brown hair.
+On the color spectrum chart, there are ten shades — level one black to level ten pale blonde.
+Levels one to six are all brunette shades, so picking the right color can be tricky when you aren't a professional.”
+Luckily there are several apps and websites that can help you select the right shade at home, including the Garnier Shade Selector Tool and the L’Oréal Paris Hair Color Concierge.

 Tip #1: Only Use Permanent Color on Gray Hair

-To keep your hair color from coming out too dark next time around, only use permanent hair color to cover gray hair and on your regrowth.
-“Refresh the ends with a semi-permanent gloss 2-4 shades lighter than the root color,” advises Papanikolas.
+To keep your hair color from coming out too dark, only use permanent hair color to cover gray hair and on your regrowth.
+“Refresh the ends with a semi-permanent gloss two to four shades lighter than the root color,” advises Papanikolas.
 “You always want the ends to be a little lighter.”
+One permanent box dye that’s great for covering grays is the L'Oéal Paris Excellence Creme Permanent Hair Color.

-Tip #2: Use a Clarifying Shampoo to Lighten Color That is Too Dark
+Tip #2: Use a Clarifying Shampoo to Lighten Color That’s Too Dark

 Tip #3: Know When to See a Professional